sa-tre/satre-specification/docs/source/pillars/data_management.md

   - Guidance
   - Importance
 * - You must be able to specify exactly what level of security your TRE is able to support
-  - Security controls employed by a TRE should be documented and explainable in a manner that is interpretable by people from different technical backgrounds and experience levels, in particular data providers and project teams, including those working directly with the data.
+  - Your TRE must provide an explanation of its security capabilities that can be understood by all stakeholders.
+  - Relevant stakeholders may include data providers and project teams and they may have different levels of technical expertise.
   - Mandatory
 * - TREs should support data of different levels of sensitivity, via variable and configurable security controls
   - This allows projects with different security requirements to each be met with a suitable level of controls.